Remarks on degenerations of hyper-K\"ahler manifolds: Introduction

 A few comments are in order here.
 First, this is clearly a (weak) generalization of Kulikov's theorem which states that for $K3$ surfaces, $|\Sigma|$ is either a point, an interval, or $S^2$ depending on the Type of the degeneration.
 Secondly, we note that under the assumption of minimal dlt degeneration, the dual complex is a well defined topological space (cf. \cite{dkx}, \cite{mn}, and \cite{nx}).
 There is a significant interest in the study of the dual complex $|\Sigma|$ in connection with the SYZ conjecture in mirror symmetry, especially in the context of the work of Kontsevich--Soibelman \cite{ks2,ks}.
 In the strict Calabi-Yau case, it is expected that for maximal unipotent (MUM) degenerations $|\Sigma|$ is homeomorphic to the sphere $S^n$ (in any case, it is always a simply connected rational homology $S^n$).
-The case $n=2$ follows from Kulikov's Theorem, and the cases $n=3$ and (conditionally) $n=4$ were confirmed recently by Koll\'ar--Xu \cite{kx}.
+The case $n=2$ follows from Kulikov's Theorem, and the cases $n=3$ and (assuming simple normal crossings) $n=4$ were confirmed recently by Koll\'ar--Xu \cite{kx}.
 Theorem \ref{theodualcx} follows by arguments similar to the Calabi-Yau case (esp. \cite{kx} and \cite{nx}) and a result of Verbitsky \cite{verbitskycoh}, which identifies the cohomology subalgebra generated by $H^2$ for a hyper-K\"ahler manifold.
 We also note that the occurrence of $\bC\bP^n$ in Theorem \ref{theodualcx} (see Theorem \ref{theostructureskeleton} for a more general statement) is in line with the predictions of mirror symmetry.
-Namely, in the case of hyper-K\"ahler manifolds, the base of the Lagrangian fibration occurring in SYZ can be identified (via a hyper-K\"ahler rotation) with the base of an algebraic Lagrangian fibration, and thus expected to be $\bC\bP^n$ (see Hwang \cite{hwang}).
+Namely, in the case of hyper-K\"ahler manifolds, the base of the Lagrangian fibration occurring in SYZ can be (conjecturally) identified with the base of an algebraic Lagrangian fibration, and thus expected to be $\bC\bP^n$ (see \S\ref{subssyz}--\ref{subshwang} for a discussion).

-We close by noting that in passing (in our study of dual complexes for HK degenerations) we essentially confirm a Conjecture of Nagai \cite{nagai} on the monodromy action on higher cohomology groups of hyper-K\"ahler manifolds (see Theorem \ref{theonagai} for a precise statement).
+We close by noting that in passing (in our study of dual complexes for hyper-K\"ahler degenerations) we partially confirm a Conjecture of Nagai \cite{nagai} on the monodromy action on higher cohomology groups of hyper-K\"ahler manifolds (see Theorem \ref{theonagai} for a precise statement).
 Nagai has previously verified the conjecture for degenerations coming from Hilbert schemes of $K3$ surfaces or generalized Kummer varieties.